micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 #### [Q2](#question2):   Please give me an example including "ward off","in favor of","merchants","disreputable".
 #### [Q3](#question3):   Please give me an example including "pave the way for", "contribute to","be liable to", "grind out".
 #### [Q4](#question4):   Please give me an example including "charge late fees","loacal rental store","membership card","stay in".
-#### [Q5](#question5):    Please give me an example including "charge late fees","loacal rental store","membership card","stay in".
-Storys#### [Q6](#question6):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in".
-Storys#### [Q7](#question7):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”.
-Storys#### [Q8](#question8):   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”.
-Storys#### [Q9](#question9):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".
-Storys#### [Q10](#question10):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".
-Storys#### [Q11](#question11):   Please give me an example including "romantic","Mr.yang"，"be obsessed with", “miss liu”, "with respect to", "underneath the moonlight","fevered feeling","flowers","bashful".
-Storys#### [Q12](#question12):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip".
-Storys#### [Q13](#question13):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming".
-Storys#### [Q14](#question14):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus".
-Storys#### [Q15](#question15):   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week".
-Storys#### [Q16](#question16):   Please give me an example including,"dedicated to","be commited to", "be intended for", "accessory", "up and coming", "perseverance".
-Storys#### [Q17](#question17):   Please give me an example including,"dedicated to",", "up and coming", "foster","music genra","there's no agreed upon".
-Storys#### [Q18](#question18):   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on".
-Storys#### [Q19](#question19):   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium".
-Storys#### [Q20](#question20):   Please give me an example including,"dedicated to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium".
-Storys#### [Q21](#question21):   Please give me an example including,"stand in strong contrast to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".
-Storys#### [Q22](#question22):   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".
-Storys
+#### [Q5](#question5):    Please give me an example including "charge late fees","loacal rental store","membership card","stay in". story-style#### [Q6](#question6):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in". story-style#### [Q7](#question7):   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”. story-style#### [Q8](#question8):   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”. story-style#### [Q9](#question9):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to". story-style#### [Q10](#question10):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to". story-style#### [Q11](#question11):   Please give me an example including "romantic","Mr.yang"，"be obsessed with", “miss liu”, "with respect to", "underneath the moonlight","fevered feeling","flowers","bashful". story-style#### [Q12](#question12):   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip". story-style#### [Q13](#question13):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming". story-style#### [Q14](#question14):   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus". story-style#### [Q15](#question15):   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week". story-style#### [Q16](#question16):   Please give me an example including,"dedicated to","be commited to", "be intended for", "accessory", "up and coming", "perseverance". story-style#### [Q17](#question17):   Please give me an example including,"dedicated to",", "up and coming", "foster","music genra","there's no agreed upon". story-style#### [Q18](#question18):   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on". story-style#### [Q19](#question19):   Please give me an example including,"be commited to", "be placed on" which means to emphasize, "such a high premium". story-style#### [Q20](#question20):   Please give me an example including,"dedicated to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium". story-style#### [Q21](#question21):   Please give me an example including,"stand in strong contrast to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to". story-style#### [Q22](#question22):   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to". story-style

 ### Section 2: Specific Q&A.